prince24-web/Prep-Pal/API_DOC.md

 5. **Error Handling:** Always handle potential errors and check response status codes
 6. **Rate Limiting:** Be mindful of API usage and implement appropriate retry logic
 7. **Storage:** Generated files (summaries/flashcards) are stored as compressed files and need to be decompressed when downloaded
+8. **Admin Routes:** Some user management routes require admin privileges
+9. **Payment & Subscription:** Payment and subscription routes are available for managing user billing and subscription status